MingchaoLiu/mingchaoliu.com/_pages/cv.md

 Awards
 --------
+* 2025 **Founders' Awards - The Florence Price Award for Outstanding Early-Career Academic** by the University of Birmingham

 * 2025 **ICCES Outstanding Young Researcher Award** by the International Conference on Computational & Experimental Engineering and Sciences

 * 2025 **Mike Crisfield Prize** for best presentation by UKACM